Hurricane Sally downgraded, still poised to dump lots of rain in North Carolina Thursday and Friday

 ABC11 is in First Alert Mode for the severe weather risk for Thursday.

-A Tornado Watch was issued for Cumberland, Hoke, Robeson, Sampson and Wayne counties until 11 p.m.
+Tornado watches originally issued for Cumberland, Hoke Robeson, Sampson and Wayne counties have expired early.
+Despite the cancellations, areas should still expect heavy rain.

 The southeastern part of our viewing area is under a level 2 risk for severe weather on Thursday with the biggest threat being localized flooding and damaging winds.